 ORCID has an ongoing initiative to translate materials and resources into multiple languages.
 Learn more.

 Yes, publishers are increasingly adopting ORCID.
 Several publishers have confirmed that they are currently or will soon be requiring ORCID in publication workflows.

 Yes, ORCID is currently working with funders across the globe to determine best practices and next steps for using ORCID in funding workflows.
 Learn more about ORCID in ORBIT: Building Information Infrastructure with Research Funders

 Yes!
 ORCID is useful for tracking all manner of research and scholarly contributions.
 When adding a work to an ORCID record, there is an option explicitly for "Artistic/Performance."
+Users can also log in to Humanities Commons using their ORCID iD.
 ORCID is working on expanding the community to include an even more diverse representation of output.